 To test the performance of the analysis, we simulate muon neutrinos with a true direction exactly at the location of our 75 selected ULIRGs.
 The relative number of neutrinos simulated from an ULIRG location is proportional to the stacking weight of that source.
 These neutrinos, with energies $100~ \mathrm{GeV} < E_{\nu} < 100~ \mathrm{PeV}$, are generated from an unbroken power-law spectrum, $\Phi_{\nu_\mu + \bar{\nu}_\mu}(E_\nu) = \Phi_{\nu_\mu + \bar{\nu}_\mu}(E_0) (E_\nu/E_0)^{-\gamma}$, which is normalized at an energy\footnote{Note that for all spectra considered in this work, the analysis is sensitive to neutrinos with an energy $E_0 = 10~ \mathrm{TeV}$.} $E_0 = 10~ \mathrm{TeV}$.
+Here we assume that all sources have identical accelerator properties, such that we use a single spectral index $\gamma$ to represent the flux of all ULIRGs.
 In such a simulation, the neutrino produces a track signature in the detector, i.e.~a pseudo-signal event.
 The angle between the reconstructed direction of the track and the true direction of the neutrino creates a spread of these pseudo-signal events centered around the ULIRG locations.
 The number of pseudo-signal events are drawn from a Poisson distribution with a given mean.
 For various values of this mean pseudo-signal, we determine the corresponding TS distribution by performing $10^3$ trials.
 We define the sensitivity of the analysis at 90\% confidence level as the mean number of pseudo-signal events required to obtain a p-value $\leq 0.5$ in 90\% of the trials.